junxit/us-congress-bills-110/bill.md

 ## § 3.
 Definition of missing child

-For purposes of this Act, the term “missing child” means an individual whose whereabouts are unknown to a Federal, State, or local law enforcement agency.
+For purposes of this Act, the term missing child means an individual whose whereabouts are unknown to a Federal, State, or local law enforcement agency.

 ## § 4.
 Authorization of appropriations